murilo9/cocoa-ts/src/lib/README.md

 ### Game lifecycle

+The _main.tsx_ file will render _App.tsx_, which will call your game's `init` function (and call your game's `exit` function once it unmounts).
+Your game's init function should call Game's `setup` method passing the config, spritesets and rooms definitions, then call Game's `start` method.
+The Game's `setup` method will initiate the canvas.
+The Game's `start` method will initialize the rendering cycles.
+The Game's `exit` method will stop the rendering cycle and make memory clearing operations (removing game's HTML elements).

+#### Detailed lifecycle

 The game will initiate the HTML canvas at the element with "game-canvas" id.
 Then the game instance start method will initialize all entities inside the initial room by calling their onInit methods.
 Finally the game instance will call its cycle method each 16 ms. The game instance exit method will clear the cycle interval, preventing the cycles from running.
 Each game cycle will: